paulchrisluke/Southwest-Beverage-Planner-Ai-Agent/paper.md

 # Hypothesis:

-We hypothesize that an AI model, trained on historical beverage consumption data and integrated with real-time flight data from the AirLabs API, can predict optimal beverage loads for specific flight numbers with greater accuracy than current manual planning methods.
+We hypothesize that an AI model, trained on historical beverage consumption data and integrated with real-time flight data from the OpenSky Network API, can predict optimal beverage loads for specific flight numbers with greater accuracy than current manual planning methods.
 Specifically:

 1. The AI model will predict beverage consumption patterns within a 10% margin of error when tested against actual consumption data for individual flight numbers (e.g., WN21 from LAX to JFK).
 2. The model's predictions will lead to at least a 15% reduction in beverage overstock by considering flight-specific data including: